Thinking about hiking the Navajo Loop Trail in Bryce Canyon National Park? You’re in for one of the park’s most iconic and rewarding experiences.

 The trail is then mostly flat, as it winds around the valley floor, through pine forest.

-After about half an hour from the start, you’ll come to the 4-way junction with the Queens Garden Trail, the Tropic Trail (which is the short connector the Peekaboo Loop) and the Two bridges side of the Navajo Loop Trail.
+After about half an hour from the start, you’ll come to the 4-way junction with the Queens Garden Trail, the Tropic Trail (which is the short connector the Peekaboo Loop) and the Two Bridges side of the Navajo Loop Trail.

 You’ll turn left to continue around the Navajo Loop.